 Alternatively, an ecosystem is a living system of energy transfer, a whole complex of organisms living together, linked by energy transfer.
 The key difference is that ‘area’ defines one, whereas ‘energy relationships’ define the other.

-As you watch ‘What is an ecosystem?’, consider the following questions, which we will discuss in the next section:
+Before we can begin to tackle the larger issues of ecosystems and how they have been compromised by human intervention, we must understand what is meant by ‘ecosystem’.
+As you watch the video ‘What is an ecosystem?’, consider the following questions, which we will discuss in the next section:

 - What is the key difference between the definitions?